leafo/lapis/docs/command_line.md

 The Lapis command line interface gives you a couple of handful tools for working with Lapis projects.

-For any commands that require an environment as an argument, if no environment is specified then the default environment is used.
-If the file `lapis_environment.lua` exists in the directory, then the return value of that file will be used, otherwise it is `development`.
+Some commands can take an `environment` argument to specify which configuration to use.
+If the environment is not provided then the [default environment]($root/reference/configuration.html#default-environment) is used.

+If the file
+`lapis_environment.lua` exists in the directory, then the return value of that file will be used, otherwise it is `development`.